GhadeerZahwe/iDonate/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app designed to facilitate the donation process of excess food, clothes, and different wastes, aiming to connect donors with those in need through a streamlined platform, enhancing the efficiency of waste distribution and contributing to a more sustainable and compassionate community.
+> A mobile app is designed to facilitate the donation process of excess food wastes, connecting donors with delivery drivers, offering features like live tracking for donors.
+Complemented by a desktop admin panel, the system enhances food waste distribution, fostering a more sustainable and compassionate community."

 ## User Stories